bnj35/bnj35/README.md

 - 👋 Hi, I’m Bnj
-- 👀 I’m interested in Front end developement and basically the web
+- 👀 I’m interested by the web basically
 - 🌱 I’m currently learning Three.js
-- 💞️ I’m looking to collaborate on any cool sideproject
 - 📫 How to reach me : Instagram or twitter @bnj.jpeg or @bnj_jpeg